 Group Property name Туре Description Default value Controller Service API_KEY_CREATE Boolean This property is by default uncommented to have the container create a new API key and print it in the logs when starting.
 Since the value is in the logs, this API key should only be used to bootstrap the creation of other - more secure - API keys and be discarded.
-Comment it once bootstrap key is available. true load.service.requi rePostLoad Boolean Set if the Post Load step needs to be executed. true source.key.field.n ames String Dataset configuration.
-These fields/columns are used to uniquely identify source data. schema_name,table name execution.status. poll.duration Milli-seconds Time duration in which execution status is collected from different services 120000 logging.level.root Log Level Logging configuration.
-This spring boot configuration controls the logging of all the packages/libraries getting used in application.
-NOTE: Increasing this Log Level will produce too many logs.
-It is recommended to keep this log level to WARN or below.
-WARN
+Comment it once the bootstrap key is available. true LOG_LEVEL_CON TROLLER SERVICE Log Level Hyperscale logging level.
+This configuration controls the logging level of Hyperscale specific packages.
+This log level can be increased if Hyperscale service specific actions needs to be monitored closely.
+NOTE: It is recommended to keep this log level to INFO.
+Increasing the log level can impact application's performance.
+INFO